jeb2239/CINQ/docs/tutorial.md

 std::vector<int> my_vector { 1, 2, 3, 4, 5 };
 auto my_enum = cinq::from(my_vector);

-if( my_enum.all([](int x) { return x>0; }) )
+//check if all values in my_enum are greater than 0 if( my_enum.all([](int x) { return x>0; }) )
 	cout << "All values are greater than 0.\n";

+//check if my_enum is empty
 if( my_enum.empty() )
 	cout << "This is not empty!\n";